dgellow/babel-plugin-test-internal/README.md

 test("testing some internal things", () => {
   const expected = ...
-  // 2. 👇 use the properties you need
+  // 2. use properties you need 👇
   assert(__internal__.doSomething(), expected)
 })
 ```